Theodore Mann: Career

 Mann received a Tony Award, as producer of the 1957 revival of Long Day's Journey Into Night.
 He was nominated for twelve additional Tonys and seven Drama Desk Awards.

+In April 1964 Mann joined Mark Lane's Citizens Committee of Inquiry.
 In 1976, the Circle in the Square Theatre received a Special Tony Award acknowledging twenty-five continuous years of quality productions.

 Mann received the 1999 Tao House Award from the Eugene O'Neill Foundation for his distinguished career in theatre and for his dedication to the works of O'Neill.

-In November 2007 Applause Books published Mann's Memoir, Journeys In The Night: Creating a New American Theatre with Circle In The Square, which tells the story of his remarkable partnership with Jose Quintero and the rise of the Circle in the Square Theatre from Off-Broadway to Broadway.
+In November 2007, Applause Books published Mann's Memoir, Journeys In The Night: Creating a New American Theatre with Circle In The Square, which tells the story of his remarkable partnership with Jose Quintero and the rise of the Circle in the Square Theatre from Off-Broadway to Broadway.

-In 1953 he married soprano Patricia Brooks.
+In 1953, he married soprano Patricia Brooks.
 They had a son Andrew in 1958 and another Jonathan in 1961.
 She died in 1993.

 In 2009, Ted Mann was inducted into the American Theater Hall of Fame.

 Mann died February 24, 2012, following a brief illness.
 He was 87.